PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

 1. [ ] New team member: Enable [two-factor authentication](http://docs.gitlab.com/ee/profile/two_factor_authentication.html) on your GitLab.com account.
 1. [ ] New team member: Make sure your notifications for GitLab.com aren't sent to a personal email.
 Send them to your `@gitlab.com` email.
 1. [ ] 1Password
-    1. [ ] New team member: Once you are registered on 1Password, post a comment below to ask the hiring manager to add you to the 1Password groups required for your role.
+    1. [ ] New team member: Once you are registered on 1Password, post a comment below to ask the manager to add you to the 1Password groups required for your role.
-    1. [ ] Hiring manager: Add the new team member to the required groups in 1Password if you have access to the Admin Console in 1Password.
+    1. [ ] Manager: Add the new team member to the required groups in 1Password if you have access to the Admin Console in 1Password.
 If you do not have access please ping @brittanyr with which vaults the new team member should be added to.
 1. [ ] New team member: Set up [Calendly](https://about.gitlab.com/handbook/tools-and-tips/#calendly) and add your Calendly link to your Slack profile.

 ### WITHIN FIRST WEEK OF STARTING